filipeclduarte/filipeclduarte.github.io/_posts/2020-11-04-second_post.md

 also it's community is big and very helpful.

-By the time in writing this article, 04/11/2020, Python have two big frameworks to building artificial neural networks models, Tensorflow and Pytorch.
+By the time I write this article, 04/11/2020, Python have two big frameworks to building artificial neural networks models, Tensorflow and Pytorch.
 In fact, there are more than that.